Panchatcharam/Mapapp/README.md

 When user gets their wishlist which is basically the locations added as a favourite earlier will be highlighted in "YELLOW".

+# Dependencies
+1. node.js
+2. Angularjs
+3. MongoDB

+# Setup
-Cloe it to your local disk as below
+Clone it to your local disk as below
 #git clone https://github.com/Panchatcharam/Mapapp.git

 #cd Mapapp